Skip to main content

 • Store in a refrigerator, 2°C – 8°C (36°F – 46°F).
 Excursions permitted to 15°C – 30°C (59°F – 86°F).

 • The risk information provided here is not comprehensive.
 To learn more, talk about AMELUZ® with your health care provider.
-The FDA approved product labeling can be found at https://www.ameluz.com/PI.
+The FDA-approved product labeling can be found at https://us.ameluz.com/pi.